Kava-Labs/go-tools/alerts/README.md

 ## DynamoDB Setup

-1. Create a new DynamoDB table with the primary parition key set to `Service` and sort key to `RpcEndpoint`.
+1. Create a new DynamoDB table with the primary partition key set to `ServiceName` and sort key to `RpcEndpoint`.

 The latest alert time is persisted in DynamoDB which is used by `ALERT_FREQUENCY` below.
 This will only alert at most once in the given alert